 Photos of myself and some of the attendees of The StadiumBusinessSummit at the after conference meal.
 We then went on to party in the city at a great Irish bar!
 I think i’ll leave the photo’s off-line.
 The bottom left photograph was taken from the roof of the Linghotto Fiat Test track, which was used in the movie “The Italian Job”.
 Please note the video linked here is not my own.

 Only you can push yourself.
-Only you make a different.
+Only you make a difference.
 Never give up.